 The term superfoods is a popular buzzword in our modern culture.
 The media and marketing influencers use it and you will also find it on cosmetic labels.
 This is a healthy pursuit and is here to stay.
-What’s more, the many results you when you search for superfood, superfruit, or supergrain might be overwhelming, but it’s all good information.
+What’s more, the many results you get when you search for superfood, superfruit, or supergrain might be overwhelming, but it’s all good information.

 What are Superfoods?